October 4, 2019

 In August, an Environmental Impact Assessment is completed by Griffiths and Griffiths Ecological Consultants for the proposed Pinehurst Lake facility development and campground upgrade to identify environmentally sensitive areas that should be protected.
 Several rare or unusual plant species were identified, along with significant and sensitive vegetation communities and wildlife species and habitats.

 In July, in a letter to Land and Forest Service ADM Ken Higginbotham, Parks Service ADM Dave Chabillon recommends that the area between the north boundary of the Park and the Touchwood Lake Road be removed from the Al-Pac FMA so that these lands would truly serve as a buffer and Parks’ access issues could be resolved.
 He further recommends considering adjusting the Park boundary to incorporate this area.
 Higginbotham replies on August 20: “During the development of the Alberta-Pacific detailed forest management plan, due September 1, 1994, the options available to meeting both the timber and recreational values will be explored.
 If it is found that the recreational interests cannot be protected through the use of a special management zone concept, then the removal of this land from the FMA can be pursued.”
 He makes no response in this reply to the possibility of reconsidering the Park boundary.

 Motorized traffic into the Park is restricted to two designated routes to comply with the Provincial Parks Act.

-In an Alberta Parks Service document called “Lakeland – Questions and Answers,” the following points are made:
+In May, in an Alberta Parks Service document called “Lakeland – Questions and Answers,” the following points are made:

 Minister of Environment Brian Evans promises a five-year moratorium on logging in the Park and Recreation Area, until a Management Plan is completed.